 The constructed diploid genome of NA12878 was different in 3,962,637 (~0.14%) bases from the reference for paternal and in 3,947,162 (~0.14%) for maternal alleles.
-The software package to perform personal genome sequence construction (the vcf2diplod tool and associated source code), the actual diploid sequence for NA12878, splice junction sequences for NA12878 and corresponding equivalence maps (between the maternal and paternal sequences as well as the reference genome, NCBI36/hg18) are available from alleleseq.gersteinlab.org.
+The software package to perform personal genome sequence construction (the vcf2diploid tool and associated source code), the actual diploid sequence for NA12878, splice junction sequences for NA12878 and corresponding equivalence maps (between the maternal and paternal sequences as well as the reference genome, NCBI36/hg18) are available from alleleseq.gersteinlab.org.
 The diploid sequence for NA12878 is a valuable resource for anyone performing any sequence based analysis on this genome.
 The GM12878 cell lines is a primary tier one cell line under detailed investigation by the ENCODE Consortium.
 It should be also noted that a constructed personal genome is only as good and as complete as the variants used in construction.
 In light of this, the diploid genome of NA12878 that is presented here, is not perfect, but we believe it is the best possible sequence to date since it includes the most comprehensive set of variants.
 We intend to update this assembly as a resource as sequence variants are even more accurately determined.

-In order to assess the effect of the differences between the maternal and paternal sequences compared to using the reference genome sequence on functional genomic data, we aligned the reads from the Pol II ChIP-Seq data for GM12878 against each of the three sequences using BOWTIE (Langmead et al. 2009) (see supplementary Figure 2).
-In Table 3 we compare the reads that align to each of the three genome sequences (reference, maternal and paternal haplotypes).
+In order to assess the effect of the differences between the maternal and paternal sequences compared to using the reference genome sequence on functional genomic data, we aligned the reads from the Pol II and CTCF ChIP-Seq data for GM12878 against each of the three sequences using BOWTIE (Langmead et al. 2009) (see supplementary Figure 2).
+In Table 3 we compare the POl II reads that align to each of the three genome sequences (reference, maternal and paternal haplotypes).
 We observe that by allowing up to two mismatches more reads (0.3% for paternal and 0.4% for maternal) align to the correct NA12878 as compared to the reference genome sequence (NCBI36).
 The major difference in numbers for paternal/maternal and reference haplotypes is due to reads that map to one haplotype but not the other.
 Namely, only about 0.1-0.2% of reads that map to the reference cannot be mapped to paternal or maternal haplotype, while a significantly higher fraction of reads (~0.5%) map to the paternal or maternal genome and cannot be mapped to the reference.
 Interestingly, for paternal and maternal haplotypes unmapped reads and reads with different mapping locations contribute roughly equally to the differences in overall mapping, presumably mostly due to short indels and SVs.
+We also see similar results for the same analysis done to the reads for CTCF ChIP-Seq (see Supplementary Table 1).
 This demonstrates that it is important to use a correctly assembled personal genome for aligning reads when performing an allele-specificity analysis.

 Determining allele-specific expression and binding